pingcap/docs-cn/v2.1/how-to/upgrade/from-previous-version.md

 title: TiDB 2.1 Upgrade Guide
 summary: Learn how to upgrade from TiDB 2.0 (TiDB 2.0.1 or later versions) or TiDB 2.1 RC version to TiDB 2.1 GA version.
 category: how-to
+aliases: ['/docs/v2.1/how-to/upgrade/rolling-updates-with-ansible/']
 ---

 # TiDB 2.1 Upgrade Guide

-This document describes how to upgrade from TiDB 2.0 (TiDB 2.0.1 or later versions) or TiDB 2.1 RC version to TiDB 2.1 GA version.
+This document describes how to upgrade from TiDB 2.0 to 2.1 versions, or from an earlier 2.1 version to later 2.1 versions.

 > **Note:**
 >
 > TiDB 2.1 is not compatible with the Kafka version of TiDB Binlog.
 If your current TiDB cluster has already been using the [Kafka version of TiDB Binlog](/v2.1/reference/tidb-binlog/tidb-binlog-kafka.md), you need to [upgrade it to the cluster version of TiDB Binlog](/v2.1/reference/tidb-binlog/upgrade.md).

-For details about using Ansible to perform a rolling update to each component, see [Perform a rolling update using Ansible](/v2.1/how-to/upgrade/rolling-updates-with-ansible.md#perform-a-rolling-update-using-ansible).
+For details about using Ansible to perform a rolling update to components, see [Perform a rolling update to TiDB cluster components](/v2.1/how-to/upgrade/from-previous-version.md#step-5-perform-a-rolling-update-to-tidb-cluster-components).

 ## Upgrade caveat